-If you want to educate users with how your product works – Demo video is the perfect solution to it.
-You can walk through the user on how to start with your product or just create a video which involves unboxing or the first-hand review.
+If you want to educate users on how your product works – a Demo video is the perfect solution to it.
+You can walk through the user on how to start with your product or just create a video that involves unboxing or a first-hand review.

 For example, this demo video showcases how you can start making beginner level prototypes in Adobe XD.

 360 videos are videos that give the user an instant experience about the content.

 Whether it is a spherical video of any location or event or standing in a box; you can give your users the right to navigate their visuals.